johnofsydney/Framework_26/readme.md

 ### Aims
 - practice collaboration using Git / GitHub
-- create a CSS framework that is visually pleasing, lightweight, has wide browser support, and is simple and fun to use
+- create a CSS framework that is visually pleasing, responsive and adaptive, lightweight, has wide browser support, and is simple and fun to use
 - practice flexbox and grid
 - create the necessary javascript to interact with and control DOM elements defined by this CSS
 - create clear HTML example pages and instructions